Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Neutron Decay Rate

 The nucleon structure enters~\req{eq:taunqual} in terms of $g_A=1.2755$, the ratio of transition axial current to transition vector current.
 The electro-weak structure is encoded in the weak Fermi coupling $G_\mathrm{F}$ and $V_{ud}$, the Cabibbo-Kobayashi-Maskawa (CKM) flavor mixing between down and up quarks $V_{ud}^2 =0.974 $.
 We further included in~\req{eq:taunqual} the Coulomb correction between electron and proton, proton recoil, nucleon size correction etc. achieved by the additional factor~\cite{Czarnecki:2018okw, Czarnecki:2004cw,Wilkinson:1982hu} $\mathcal{F}=1.0322$.

 In total the theoretical decay rate compares well to the experimental result: The neutron lifetime has been measured with high precision in laboratory experiments using two approaches, the bottle method and the beam method.
 In the former neutrons are trapped and the surviving neutrons are counted with varying storage times.
 In the beam method, observed detection rate of the decay products gives the neutron decay rate.
-The beam method~\cite{Yue:2013qrc} (two experimental results) gives an average lifetime of $\tau_n^\mathrm{beam} = 888.1 \pm 2.0$ sec, while the trap method (8 experimental results since 1990) gives $\tau_n^\mathrm{trap} = 878.36 \pm 0.45$ sec~\cite{Wietfeldt:2024oku}.
-The Particle Data Group~\cite{ParticleDataGroup:2024cfk} (PDG-2024) presents as a reference value the trap value $\tau_n^0 = 878.4 \pm 0.5$ sec disregarding, as it seems, the beam method.
+The beam method~\cite{Yue:2013qrc} (two experimental results) gives an average lifetime of $\tau_n^\mathrm{beam} = 888.1 \pm 2.0$\,s, while the trap method (8 experimental results since 1990) gives $\tau_n^\mathrm{trap} = 878.36 \pm 0.45$\,s~\cite{Wietfeldt:2024oku}.
+The Particle Data Group~\cite{ParticleDataGroup:2024cfk} (PDG-2024) presents as a reference value the trap value $\tau_n^0 = 878.4 \pm 0.5$\,s disregarding, as it seems, the beam method.

-Although this method-dependence of $\tau_n^0$ may originate from unresolved experimental systematics, we recall another possible explanation: Environment dependence of the value of the symmetry breaking Weinberg angle $s_\mathrm{W}$.
-The assumption that the value is a fixed parameter is not assured as we discussed in Section~\ref{SiW}.
+Although this method-dependence of $\tau_n^0$ may originate from unresolved experimental systematics, we offer a further possibility without claiming any direct evidence: a residual environment dependence of the value of the symmetry breaking Weinberg angle $s^2_\mathrm{W}$ as discussed in Section~\ref{SiW}.